 A key component of this plan is a procedure to quantify, on an ongoing basis, the level of control effort and the results.
 The Management Plan for the Olympia Wellfield acknowledges that eradication of invasive exotic vegetation is not feasible without a continued and dedicated effort over decades.
-Seed of French Broom is known to remain viable in the soil for more than 35 years or more (K. Moore, pers. comm.
+Seed of French Broom is known to remain viable in the soil for 40 years or more (K. Moore, pers. comm.
 2016).
 It will be necessary to record daily reports of the invasive species work while onsite in order for the District to plan for, and budget for, continuing invasive species control.
 The California Department of Parks uses a daily work log which has been modified for the Olympia Wellfield site.
-Examples are shown at Appendices A and B.
+Examples are shown at Appendices A - C.

 A grid will be superimposed on the field map, with the X and Y axis numbered and lettered such that each block will have an identification code.
 The identification code for the treatment block will be recorded, with a tag indicating the year of initial treatment.
-The latitude and longitude at or near the center of each block will be recorded so that every block can be relocated and progress of the given block can be tracked over time; this central location will be photodocumented for future reference in the field.
+The latitude and longitude at or near the center of each block will be recorded so that every block can be relocated and progress of the given block can be tracked over time; this central location will be photographed before work begins and used for future reference in the field.
 These records will facilitate planning and budgeting for each subsequent round of control work, and will be essential for monitoring progress over time.

 The treatment methods for the three target invasive species differ, and the amount of labor required for each treatment varies.
 Therefore, separate records will be kept for French Broom, Portuguese Broom, and Silver Wattle Acacia.
+The exact number of plants need not be counted each day, rather they can be recorded in categories (1 to 10, 11 to 100, 101 to 1,000).